vivaxgen/ngs-pipeline/docs/setup-base-env-dir.rst

       curl -O https://plasmodb.org/common/downloads/release-50/PvivaxP01/fasta/data/PlasmoDB-50_PvivaxP01_Genome.fasta
       ln -s PlasmoDB-50_PvivaxP01_Genome.fasta PvP01_v1.fasta

 #.
-Generate a YAML file denoting the sequence labels for the ^P vivax* genomes,
+Generate a YAML file denoting the sequence labels for the *P vivax* genomes,
     and edit the YAML output file accordingly to remove regions that are not to be analyzed (remove all regions started with ``Transfer``).
     The following command use ``sed`` to remove regions, but any text editor